TimeToogo/ff-proxy/README.md

 In ELI5 terms:

-- the client says "hello, here is a random number 123456" to the server
+- the client says "hello, here is a random number 123456" to the server"
 - the server responds with a "hi there, i received your number 123456, my random number is 654321"
 - finally the client says "thanks for your number, here is the data I want to send you ...".

-The so-called random numbers are known as _sequence numbers_ and correspond to the current offset of the data sent or received over the connection.
+The so-called random numbers are known as _sequence numbers_ and correspond to the current offset of the data sent or received over the connection, relative to the initial sequence number.

 However I digress, the TCP handshake process involves sending, at minimum, two packets between the client and remote server before a HTTP request (or any payload for that matter) is able to be exchanged, hence the client must wait for at least one network round trip before sending the HTTP request payload.

 On the other hand, we have the UDP protocol.
-UDP is very simple comparatively and does not provide the guarantees that TCP does.
+UDP is very simple comparatively and does not provide the reliability and integrity guarantees that TCP does.
 Essentially UDP allows

 - a client to send independent packets of data
 - receive independent packet of data